dharani7998/marshmallow/docs/index.rst

 Upgrading from an older version?
 ================================

-See the :doc:`Upgrading to Newer Releases <upgrading>` page for notes on getting your code up-to-date with the latest version.
+See the :doc:`Upgrading to newer releases <upgrading>` page for notes on getting your code up-to-date with the latest version.

 Why another library?
 =====================